sofiane-abou-abderrahim/react-investment-calculator/README.md

 3. Create the Results Component
 4. Pass also the `userInput` as props in the Results Component
 5. Output the Results Component

+## 6. Computing Values & Properly Handling Number Values

+1. Derive the Results Data in the Results Component
+   1. Import & use the `calculateInvestmentResults` function from `util/investment.js`
+   2. Compute Values based on the `input` state
+2. Convert the `newValue` into a number